-- Researching on a signing a global header and footer for the company.
-The experts took to the task of creating and well designing a header and a footer for their clients’ website such that as Belden Brick added new products, the SEO company worked for hand in hand with them to keep the website looking updated and cohesive at all times.
+- Researching on signing a global header and footer for the company.
+The experts took to the task of creating and well designing a header and a footer for their clients’ websites such that as Belden Brick added new products, the SEO company worked hand in hand with them to keep the website looking updated and cohesive at all times.

 - Creating a new lead generation campaign.
 The process involved the exploitation of every possibility to make it work for their client.
 This involved the optimization of the code and content of the whole website, plus enabling better overall site usability.